lukearend/x86-bootloader/README.md

                   Used for I/O port access, arithmetic, interrupt calls, etc...

     EBX,BX,BH,BL: Called the **b**ase register.
-                  Used as a base pointer for memory access, gets some interrupr return values.
+                  Used as a base pointer for memory access, gets some interrupt return values.

     ECX,CX,CH,CL: Called the **c**ounter register
                   Used as a loop counter and for shifts gets some interrupt values.